OlaYZen/OlaYZen/README.md

 - 🔭 I’m working in IT, and I work on servers mostly.
 - 👨 If you even care, I'm 18 years old
 - ⚡ In my free time, I solve problems that I make myself and play Games.
-- 🌐 Visit my Website at: https://www.olayzen.lol/ <-- Currently In Development
+- 🌐 Visit my Website at: https://www.olayzen.lol/ <-- Constantly In Development
-- 📄 More about me check out https://docs.olayzen.lol/ <-- Also in Development

 ---
 ### 🔥 My Stats :